jhpyle/docassemble/_docs/objects.md

 add a menu item that allows the users to manage their credentials.

 {% include demo-side-by-side.html demo="oauth-test-2" %}

+By default, the `DAOAuth` object will remember the user's credentials for six months.
+To set a different period, you can set the `expires` attribute to an integer number of seconds or to `None` if the credentials should be remembered forever.
+Here is an example of storing credentials for one week:

+{% highlight yaml %}
+objects:
+  - google: GoogleAuth.using(url_args=url_args, expires=60*60*24*7)
+{% endhighlight %}

+The examples above have demonstrated using the logged-in user's e-mail address as the identifier for storing the credentials.
+This is the default behavior.
+The advantage is that a given user only needs to go through the oauth process once and then they will connect automatically in the future, even in different sessions and interviews.

+However, you might want to use an [OAuth2] process for a non-logged-in user, or you might want a different unique ID than the user's e-mail address.
+You can set a custom `unique_id` to be used instead.

+{% highlight yaml %}
+objects:
+  - google: GoogleAuth.using(url_args=url_args, unique_id=process_number)
+---
+code: |
+  process_number = some_custom_api_call()
+{% endhighlight %}

+You might use this in a situation where an external server initializes the session using the [API] and populates the unique ID as a variable in the interview answers.
+In this situation, you would need to prevent users from initiating a session if that unique ID was not defined.
+Here is one way to do it.

+{% highlight python %}
+# get the session ID of a new session
+r = requests.get(server + '/api/session/new', params={'key': api_key, 'i': interviewname})
+session_id = r.json()['session']

+# pre-populate the user_id variable in the interview answers of the session
+r = requests.post(server + '/api/session', data={'key': api_key, 'i': interviewname, 'session': session_id, 'variables': json.dumps({'initialized': true, 'user_id': user_id})})

+# obtain a URL for directing the user to the session
+r = requests.post(root + '/api/resume_url', data={'key': key, 'i': interviewname, 'session': session_id})
+url = r.json()
+{% endhighlight %}

+The interview would then use the `initialized` variable to control whether a user can have access.

+{% highlight yaml %}
+objects:
+  - google: GoogleAuth.using(url_args=url_args, unique_id=user_id)
+---
+mandatory: True
+code: |
+  multi_user = True
+  if not initialized:
+    kick_out
+---
+code: |
+  initialized = False
+---
+event: kick_out
+question: Go away
+---
+mandatory: True
+code: |
+  intro_screen
+---
+question: |
+  You need to connect with Google Sheets.
+subquestion: |
+  Press Continue to connect.
+field: intro_screen
+---
+code: |
+  if google.active():
+    intro_screen = True
+{% endhighlight %}

+If you only need the [OAuth2] connection to survive for the duration of the session, you can set `use_random_unique_id=True` in the configuration, and a randomly-generated `unique_id` will be set.

+{% include demo-side-by-side.html demo="oauth-test-3" %}

+If you set a custom `unique_id` or you set `use_random_unique_id` to true, then the default expiration time for the credentials is 24 hours rather than six months.

 ## <a name="DAWeb"></a>DAWeb